PrincetonUniversity/VST/doc/catalog-of-examples.md

 - Yes:  Low-expressive, Open-source, Documented, Multilevel, Unified, High-Expressive, 32-bit

 Widely used cryptographic random number generator standardized by NIST and implemented in mbedTLS open-source library: takes a small sequence of truly random bits and expands to a much longer sequence of hard-to-predict bits.

+*Warning: These proofs are very old (dating originally from 2016), done by a novice VST user, and are therefore clumsy and cumbersome, because they often do not take advantage of more modern VST-Floyd proof automation.*

 **Theorem.**
 1. Verson 2.1.1 of the mbedTLS